Karl Brunner (economist): Monetarism

-Karl Brunner introduced in 1968 the term Monetarism into the mainstream vocabulary of economics.
-Fundamentally, Brunner conceived Monetarism as the application of relative-price theory to the analysis of aggregate phenomena.
+In 1968, Brunner introduced the term monetarism into the mainstream vocabulary of economics.
+Fundamentally, Brunner conceived monetarism as the application of relative-price theory to the analysis of aggregate phenomena.
 In his interview with Arjo Klamer, he notably claimed that: "the basic tenet of monetarism is the reassertion of the relevance of price theory to understand what happens in aggregate economics.
 Our fundamental point is that price theory is a crucial paradigm – as a matter of fact, the only paradigm – that economists have" (Klamer 1984, p.
 183).

-This particular conception of Monetarism seems closely related to Brunner’s experience at UCLA: "Most distressing was moreover the encounter with a group of economists systematically applying economic analysis (i.e. price theory) to social problems of our world.
+This particular conception of monetarism seems closely related to Brunner’s experience at UCLA: "Most distressing was moreover the encounter with a group of economists systematically applying economic analysis (i.e. price theory) to social problems of our world.
 The resulting confusions yielded a fertile ground for the right environment, and UCLA at the beginning of the 1950s was for me the right place.
 The permanent discussion with a subtle mind (Armen A. Alchian), the impact of a lucid philosopher of science (Reichenbach), and the good fortune of questioning and determined students (Allan H. Meltzer, Tibor Fabian, later on Jerry Jordan and others) dispersed the intellectual fogs and gradually structured my thinking about economics and its role in our endeavour to understand the world" (Brunner 1980, p.
 403).
 Similarly, to the question "When did you become a monetarist?", Brunner answered: "I find it actually quite interesting in retrospect to retrace the question in my discussions with Alchian" (Klamer 1984, p.
 182).

 More specifically, Brunner considered that "the major propositions characterizing the monetarist view can be organized into four groups.
 These groups bear on descriptions of the transmission mechanism, the dynamic properties of the private sector, the dominance and nature of the monetary impulses and the separation of aggregate and allocative forces" (Brunner 1970, p.
 2).